leadustin/QIDI-up2date-english/dryer/dryer.md

 ### Air circulation

 The side fan is configured under Recirculation.
-Speed values are entered in per cent.
+Speed values are entered in percent.

 ### Running time_recirculation